[Learn Korean I43] ”-는 수밖에 (없다)”, ”-는 중이다”, ”-느니”

 -느니

-In other words, this expression denies the preceding sentence and affirms the sentence that follows.
+In other words, this expression denies the preceding sentence and affirms the following sentence.

 For its use, you use this grammar only for verbs.

-Then let’s read a sentence to see how the speaker thinks about his choice.
+Then, let’s read a sentence to see what the speaker thinks about his choice.

 남한테 부탁하느니 차라리 내가 하는 게 빠르겠다